-Proving liability in an accident is paramount in Charlotte, because your entire claim to compensation hinges on proving the other driver was 100 percent at fault.
+Proving liability in an accident is paramount, because your entire claim to compensation hinges on proving the other driver was 100 percent at fault.
 North Carolina is a comparative fault state, relying on a doctrine called “contributory negligence.”
 This doctrine restricts you from collecting any compensation if you contributed to the accident in any way.
 This is true even if you are only one percent at fault.

 Insurance adjusters or the court allocate fault in these cases, so your ability to provide proof that the other party is liable is key.
 Without proof, or with only weak proof, the insurance company can deny your claim or offer a much smaller settlement.
 If they believe you played any role in the accident – and do not believe you can persuade the court otherwise – there is no reason for them to offer a fair settlement.

 What Evidence Do I Need to Prove Fault and Liability?